5 Packaging Design Mistakes That Are Costing Small Businesses Customers (And How to Fix Them)

 The Problem

-In an era where consumers are increasingly conscious of their environmental footprint, ignoring the environmental impact of packaging can be detrimental.
-Packaging that is not recyclable or uses excessive materials can alienate eco-conscious customers, leading to a loss of business and damage to the brand's reputation.
+Consumers are increasingly conscious of their environmental footprint.
+Packaging that is not recyclable or uses excessive materials can alienate eco-conscious customers, harming your brand reputation.

 The Solution